 Nevertheless, the idea of keeping an eye on mailbox sizes may be a good administrative habit and will continue to be relevant.
 For example, if you have shared mail boxes that receive a lot of incoming mails (say, when you have a single shared mailbox for Customer Support), it may still be worthwhile to monitor the mailbox size.
 (The limit for a Shared mailbox is 50 GB.
 That’s quite substantial, that too given that shared mailboxes are free!)

-Similarly you can have other important summary reports such as mail traffic reports, number of users and groups reports, new mobile devices that have been added etc. A review of your dashboard summary report is the best way to start your day with office 365 management.
+Similarly you can have other important summary reports such as mail traffic reports, number of users and groups reports, new mobile devices that have been added etc. A review of your dashboard summary report is the best way to start your day with office 365 administration.

 Reporting on Office 365 Users

-As an administrator you need to be on top of all new users/groups that have been provisioned as well as Inactive users and Deleted users.
+As an administrator you need to be on top of all new users / groups that have been provisioned as well as Inactive users and Deleted users.
 This gives you the ability to plan for your resources and take actions for compliance and governance.
 As part of provisioning you need to keep an eye what license rights have been provided or need to be provisioned (more on this in the next section).
 As part of Deprovisioning activities you need to take actions as per the governance policies of your organization, such as archiving their mailboxes and one drive content.
 Another issue in large organizations is the issue of not knowing when users actually move out of the organization.
 It will be great to run a report on a weekly or monthly basis to see the last logon dates of users.
 If Office 365 admins see users not logged on for some time, they can contact the line managers to know if they have left the organization and take appropriate action on their mailbox and content.

 Office 365 License reporting and management